fititnt/uwazi-docker/README.md

 See also [History of Uwazi](https://github.com/huridocs/uwazi/wiki/History-of-Uwazi).

 ## Usage
-The uwazi-docker requires docker-compose installed.
+The uwazi-docker requires docker compose installed.
 See [requirements](requirements.md).
 If you are a developer, can also check some advanced information on [development-instructions.md](development-instructions.md) and a draft of [production-instructions.md](production-instructions.md).